skyvers/Aged-care/_pages/ch4-bizlets.md

 Because this code is called in the newInstance() method, the ResidentID number will be assigned as soon as a new record is created.

 To test, redeploy the application and click on a new record in the Resident document.
-We will see the `ResidentID` is already generated.
+We will see that the `ResidentID` is already generated.

 ### preSave() method of the Bizlet

 In next few steps, we will see how we can use the `preSave()` Bizlet method.

-In previous step we created a `newInstance` method.
+In the previous step, we created a `newInstance` method.
 Now, I want you to change the Bizlet and use the preSave() method instead of newInstance() as follows:

-- When we Save the resident record, check if the residentId is null - if it is null, assign a new DocumentNumber using `modulesUtil.getNextDocumentNumber` (similar to what you did for new instance)
+- When we save the resident record, check if the residentId is null - if it is null, assign a new DocumentNumber using `modulesUtil.getNextDocumentNumber` (similar to what you did for newInstance)
-- Add a condition to the Resident.xml called `hasID` which checks if `bean.getResidentId()!=null`
+- Add a condition to the Resident.xml file called `hasID` which checks if `bean.getResidentId()!=null`
-- Only show the `residentID` field in the Resident view, if the `hasID` condition is true
+- Only show the `residentID` field in the Resident view if the `hasID` condition is true

-1. Modify the `ResidentBizlet.java` file and override the `preSave()` (edit the ResidentBizlet.java file, go to source > override and implement method and select preSave() from list and click on Ok).
+1. Modify the `ResidentBizlet.java` file and override `preSave()` (edit the ResidentBizlet.java file, go to source > override and implement method and select preSave() from list and click on OK).

    ![preSave](../doc_src_img/chapter9/7.jpg "preSave")